-How can electronics payment benefit entrepreneurs?
+How can electronic payment benefit entrepreneurs?

 The practice of digital payment has conveniently and inexpensively changed the face of payment methods for everyone, including entrepreneurs.
 Having access to 24/7 internet service and intelligent technologies, consumers do not need to rely on cash anymore.
-This has presented opportunities for entrepreneurs to enable digital payment methods in their efforts towards a better user experience for their audience.
+This has presented opportunities for entrepreneurs to enable digital payment methods in their efforts toward a better user experience for their audience.

 The research stats will provide entrepreneurs with information about consumers’ preferred payment methods.
 Especially with the COVID pandemic, more and more people are switching to cashless payment, i.e., the digital method.
 A study from Pew Research found that around eight in ten American consumers have switched to online shopping: 79% of them have made online purchasing, and 51% have made some digital payment through their mobile phones.
-The COVID pandemic jumpstarted and paved the way towards digital payment, and with the pandemic slowing down, people still prefer purchasing goods by making digital payments.
+The COVID pandemic jumpstarted and paved the way toward digital payment, and with the pandemic slowing down, people still prefer purchasing goods by making digital payments.

-Digital Payment Methods for Entrepreneur
+Digital Payment Methods for Entrepreneurs